 You can apply transformations to drawn objects in both the Graphs and Geometry applications.
-If the object's points are labelled, the corresponding points in the transformed object are labelled using prime notation ( $A \rightarrow A'$ ).
-To enable automatic labelling of certain objects, see What You Must Know in this chapter.
+If the object's points are labeled, the corresponding points in the transformed object are labeled using prime notation $(A \rightarrow A')$ .
+To enable automatic labeling of certain objects, see What You Must Know in this chapter.